 The sixth step is to flush the water out.
 Then close the control panel and locate the nearest tap for the water fighter system.
 If you want to rinse the detergent completely out of the system, carry out the tap for about 10 minutes.

 The seventh and last step is to know when to repeat the process.
 Repeat this process as needed for the system to run smoothly.
-On hot summer days, when water is used more frequently, the regeneration process should be repeated at least once a week.
+On hot summer days, when using water more frequently, the regeneration process should repeat at least once a week.

 However, in the months when using less water, you need to repeat the process only once a month.
 If the fabric softener starts to lose the pin, you may need to replace the pin sieve.